-David Perlmutter, MD, FACN, ABIHM, is a board-certified neurologist, fellow o ...
+David Perlmutter, MD, FACN, ABIHM, is a board-certified neurologist and fellow of the America ...

-Mark Hyman, MD, is a practicing family physician, a nine-time #1 New York ...
+Mark Hyman, MD, is a practicing family physician, a nine-time #1 New York Times best ...

-Jacqui Bishop, MS, is a cofounder of Sharp Again Naturally, a nonprofit that ...
+Jacqui Bishop, MS, is a cofounder of Sharp Again Naturally, a nonprofit that provides inform ...

-Lisa Feiner, MBA, MED, is a cofounder of Sharp Again Naturally, a nonprofit t ...
+Lisa Feiner, MBA, MED, is a cofounder of Sharp Again Naturally, a nonprofit that provides inf ...

 Hope for Dementia & Alzheimer's Conference: Module 1 - Welcome & Introduction

 The Hope for Dementia & Alzheimers Conference begins with an introduction by Lisa Feiner, MBA, MED, and Jacqui Bishop, MS, who are cofounders of Sharp Again Naturally--a nonprofit that provides information about Alzheimer’s disease and dementia, and advocates for new protocols.
 Joined later by Alan Scott Douglas and Patricia Tamowski (cofounders of Health Advocates Worldwide, an organization that educates the public about health and addresses causes of disease), these four presenters use case studies and fact-based presentations to speak about the different modalities used to cure the symptoms of dementia.
 A short Q&A session with these four speakers is offered at the end of the presentation.